apertium/apertium-lexical-training/README.md

   ```
   Note: Enter `IS_PARALLEL = true` for parallel corpora `false` for non-parallel corpora

-## tests
+## Tests

-This folder contains scripts and data for automated testing of the training scripts
+This folder contains scripts and data for automated testing of the training scripts.
+It is run as a Github workflow.

-## references
+## References

+This project was started as part of Google Summer of Code 2021 (complete work submission: https://apertium.projectjj.com/gsoc2021/vivekvardhanadepu/vivekvardhanadepu.html ).

 <a id="1">[1]</a>
 Philipp Koehn.